btasker/influxcloud_usage_grafana_dashboard/README.md

 ### Setup

-You'll need to ensure that you have a Grafana datasource configured linked to your InfluxDB Cloud organisation.
+Add your InfluxDB Cloud organisation [to Grafana as a Flux datasource](https://docs.influxdata.com/influxdb/cloud/tools/grafana/?t=Flux).

 The token used for this data-source must, at minimum, have the following privileges